hepplerj/machinesvalley/about.md

 interconnections between these competing idealized landscapes shaped the environmental, cultural, and political identities in the Bay Area.[^2]

+## Contributing

+If you are interested in collaborating or contributing to the data I have collected, please email me or ping me on Twitter and I can give you access to the Github repository.

 [^3]: Kenneth Jackson, *Crabgrass Frontier: The Suburbanization of the United States* (Oxford: Oxford University Press, 1987), p.
 3.

 [^1]: John B. Wright, "Land Tenure: The Spatial Musculature of the American West," in *Western Places, American Myths: How We Think About the West*, ed.
 Gary J. Hausladen, p.
 85